rishi23437/ByteMeCLI/Notes.md

 - Process orders efficiently
 - Daily Sales Report

-## Collections will be used for
-- Menu: Note - You will have to sort by price.
-USE PQ, tab sorted honge
-- List of current orders to be processed
-- Order History of each customer

 ## Order
 - Uniqueness of pending orders: Customer names

+# Collections
+I have utilized various collections to implement the following:
+- Menu: I used an ArrayList.
+- List of current orders to be processed: I used a Priority Queue, with my self-defined implementation of Comparator().
+- Order History of each customer: I used a Stack.